Grant Policy Overview

 - How do I add my approved grant to the Board of Education agenda?

 Grants of any amount, whether or not a contract is required, must be approved by the Board of Education.
 To add a grant to the Board agenda, a routing sheet and fiscal note must be completed and signed by the appropriate parties.
 We recommend forwarding any email notification to email@example.com; we will shepherd your grant through the approval process.

 - How long does it take to get Board approval?

 The KCS Board of Education meets monthly.
 Items go from the KCS Board of Education to the County Commission and then the Mayor’s desk for signature.
 The exact length of time for approval depends on when during the month an item is received.
 Please be aware that it may take up to 10 weeks for a signed copy to return.
-We are happy to work with your grantor if necessary to work with them and our timeline.
+We are happy to contact your grantor if necessary to work with their requirements and our timeline.